-Many new dog owners wonder, Can you let a Dachshund off the lead? especially since their strong prey drive and stubborn nature can make recall training challenging.
-Let your dachshund off the lead or not, depending on many things like your dog’s Recall Training, Environment, Social behaviour, age and Health.
+Many new dachshund owners ask questions like, Can you let a Dachshund off the lead? especially since their strong prey drive and stubborn nature can make recall training challenging.
+Let your dachshund off the lead or not, depending on many things like your dog’s Recall Training, Environment, Social behaviour, age, and Health.
 It is possible to let a dachshund off the lead, but your dog needs good practice of basic commands.
 In today’s article, I will give a clear answer about whether you can let a dachshund off the lead or not.

 What are the risks of letting a dachshund off the lead